Proudly Serving Montgomery County Maryland

 301 Inspiration Lane, Second Floor, Gaithersburg, MD 20878

-Separation and divorce can be challenging for even the best intentioned parents.
+Separation and divorce can be challenging for even the best-intentioned parents.
 Professional guidance on how to break the news to the children, how best to handle difficult situations, or even how and when to introduce a significant other to your children can be very helpful.
 If you are a couple with children considering separation or if you are already divorced but need help with issues involving your children, call or contact us today.

 Often during a painful or difficult marriage, divorce feels like a welcome relief from the day to day crises and stressors.
-For many people it is exactly that.
-Some folks seem to seamlessly move from marriage to friendly collaborators in the raising of their children, graciously sharing the holidays each gets with the kids, how to distribute the limited high school graduation tickets, and even in rare cases attending each others second weddings.
+For many people, it is exactly that.
+Some folks seem to seamlessly move from marriage to friendly collaborators in the raising of their children, graciously sharing the holidays each gets with the kids, how to distribute the limited high school graduation tickets, and even in rare cases, attending each other’s second weddings.

 Sadly, these exes are exceptions to the rule.
-In most cases, post-marital negotiations are difficult and tense, sometimes even contentious particularly if the betrayal of monetary or sexual infidelity was involved.
+In most cases, post-marital negotiations are difficult and tense, sometimes even contentious, particularly if the betrayal of monetary or sexual infidelity was involved.
 As not every divorce is amicable, some ex-relations are less than ideal and may benefit from seeing a family therapist.
 Sometimes all it takes is a professional to help mediate.

-Book an initial consultation and we can discuss your situation and decide which options are best for you.
+Call Dr. Elizabeth Carr at 240-252-3349 ext.
+801 to discuss your situation and which options are best for you.